Containerization using Docker

 Docker has become popular nowadays because of the benefits provided by Docker containers.
 The main advantages of Docker are:

 - Speed – The speed of Docker containers compared to a virtual machine is very fast.
 The time required to build a container is very fast because they are tiny and lightweight.
 Development, testing, and deployment can be done faster as containers are small.
 Containers can be pushed for testing once they have been built and then from there on to the production environment.

 - Portability – The applications that are built inside docker containers are extremely portable.
 These portable applications can easily be moved anywhere as a single element and their performance also remains the same.

-- Scalability – Docker has the ability that it can be deployed in several physical servers, data servers, and cloud platforms.
+- Scalability – Docker has the ability that it can be deployed on several physical servers, data servers, and cloud platforms.
 It can also be run on every Linux machine.
-Containers can easily be moved from a cloud environment to localhost and from there back to cloud again at a fast pace.
+Containers can easily be moved from a cloud environment to a local host and from there back to the cloud again at a fast pace.